Do you need to become a better writer — fast?

 What makes me such an expert on writing?

-I started working in the newspaper business when I was 15 and moved on to become a senior editor at a large metropolitan daily.
-While doing that stint I also edited and produced two best-selling cookbooks.
+I started my writing life working in the newspaper business when I was 15 and moved on to become a senior editor at a large metropolitan daily.
+While doing that stint I also edited and produced two best-selling books.
 From there, I became communications director of the publishing company, leaving shortly after my children were born.
-I started Gray-Grant Communications in 1995, doing a wide range of corporate consulting.
+I started Gray-Grant Communications in 1995, doing a wide range of writing and editing for corporations.

 Here’s the part that might interest you: Although I was a natural editor, I suffered from years of distress about my own writing shortcomings — even while working at a daily newspaper.
 Once I left, I spent three years researching how to write faster and better.
 I now enjoy writing just as much as I like editing and I can teach you the same strategies I use.
-I’m also author of the popular book 8½ Steps to Writing Faster, Better.
+I’m also author of two popular books 8½ Steps to Writing Faster, Better and Your Happy First Draft.forty

 How can we work together?